-A member from TDP, an ally of BJP at the Centre, today said it would be “shameful” to conceive a project like Bullet Train when crores of people were still below the poverty line.
+New Delhi: A member from TDP, an ally of BJP at the Centre, on Tuesday said it would be “shameful” to conceive a project like Bullet Train when crores of people were still below the poverty line.

 “There are 44 crore people living below the poverty line in India which is very unfortunate.
 So it will be shameful if we conceive any project like the Bullet Train in this type of a scenario,” TDP’s P Ravindra Babu said in the Lok Sabha.